pumpernicole/pumpernicole/README.md

 - 👋 Hi, I’m @pumpernicole
-- 👀 I’m interested in gaining a variety of technical skills
+- 👀 I’m interested in learning more about data science, data engineering, and machine learning
-- 🌱 I completed the Google Data Analytics Certificate Program in the summer of 2022
+- 🌱 I completed the Google Data Analytics Certificate Program in 2022
-- I'm currently doing the 100 Days of Code: The Complete Python Pro Bootcamp for 2023
+- I'm currently doing the IBM Data Science Certificate Program on Coursera
 -

 <!---